nick7ong/nick7ong/README.md

 📝 I’m currently an Undergraduate student at the University of Miami on a 5-year BS/MS track in Music Engineering Technology with a minor in Computer Engineering.
 Focusing to pursue a career in Audio Software Development.

-👾 I develop XR games and applications for UMIT Innovate Team 🎙️ Live sound and recording engineer at Frost School of Music Recording Services 🎧 Passionate in anything audio software & hardware
+🎙️ Live sound and recording engineer at Frost School of Music Recording Services 🎧 Passionate in anything audio software & hardware
 🎸 I also record and produce my own music too